merenlab/anvio/anvio/docs/artifacts/hmm-source.md

 An HMM source is a collection of one or more HMMs.
+See the page for %(anvi-run-hmms)s for more information on HMMs.

 HMMs for any set of genes can be put together and run on any anvi'o %(contigs-db)s which would yield an %(hmm-hits)s.